A Chorus Line: Original production

 A Chorus Line opened Off-Broadway at The Public Theater on April 15, 1975.
 At the time, the Public did not have enough money to finance the production so it borrowed $1.6 million to produce the show.
 The show was directed by Bennett and co-choreographed by Bennett and Bob Avian.
 Advance word had created such a demand for tickets that the entire run sold out immediately.
-Producer Joseph Papp moved the production to Broadway and on July 25, 1975, it opened at the Shubert Theatre, where it ran for 6,137 performances until April 28, 1990.
+Producer Joseph Papp moved the production to Broadway, and on July 25, 1975, it opened at the Shubert Theatre, where it ran for 6,137 performances until April 28, 1990.

-Additional cast members Carole Schweid and John Mineo were understudies named "Barbara" and "Jarad", although they only went on covering other roles.
-Also, Tim Cassidy was an understudy for "Bobby".
+Additional Opening Night cast members Carole Schweid and John Mineo were understudies named "Barbara" and "Jarad", although they only went on covering other roles.

-The production was nominated for 12 Tony Awards, winning nine: Best Musical, Best Musical Book, Best Score (Hamlisch and Kleban), Best Director, and Best Choreography, Best Actress (McKechnie), Best Featured Actor (Sammy Williams), Best Featured Actress (Bishop) and Best Lighting Design.
-The show won the 1976 Pulitzer Prize for Drama, one of the few musicals ever to receive this honor, and the New York Drama Critics' Circle Award for Best Play of the season.
+The production was nominated for 12 Tony Awards, winning nine: Best Musical, Best Musical Book, Best Score (Hamlisch and Kleban), Best Director, and Best Choreography, Best Actress (McKechnie), Best Featured Actor (Sammy Williams), Best Featured Actress (Bishop), and Best Lighting Design.
+The show won the 1976 Pulitzer Prize for Drama, one of the few musicals ever to receive this honor, swept nearly all the main categories at the 1976 Drama Desk Awards, and the New York Drama Critics' Circle Award for Best Play of the season.

 In 1976, many of the original cast went on to perform in San Francisco.
-Open roles were recast and the play was again reviewed as the "New" New York Company which included Ann Reinking, Sandahl Bergman, Christopher Chadman, Justin Ross (who would go on to appear in the film), and Barbara Luna.
+Open roles were recast, and the play was again reviewed as the "New" New York Company which included Ann Reinking, Sandahl Bergman, Christopher Chadman, Justin Ross (who would go on to appear in the film), and Barbara Luna.

 When it closed, A Chorus Line was the longest running show in Broadway history until its record was surpassed by Cats in 1997.
 On September 29, 1983, Bennett and 332 A Chorus Line veterans gathered to celebrate the musical becoming the longest-running show in Broadway history.

 Up to February 19, 1990, A Chorus Line had generated $146 million from its Broadway gross and $277 million in total U.S. grosses and had 6.5 million Broadway attendees.
 At the time, it was the second most profitable show in Broadway history after Cats with profits of $50 million (including ancillary income).
 75% of the profits went to Papp's New York Shakespeare Festival and 25% to Bennett's Plum Productions.
 Since its inception, the show's many worldwide productions, both professional and amateur, have been a major source of income for The Public Theater that Papp had founded.